The LATIN QVARTER

 These pre-Christian writers – poets, historians, orators, storytellers and letter-writers – reflected values of a quite different world; but they were too good to ignore.
 The great classical writings of Cicero, Virgil and Ovid, whose stories of mischievous gods and whimsical goddesses were treated as allegories, were copied and kept alive in the cathedrals and monasteries like Gloucester above.

-Courses at cathedrals,
+hosted at cathedrals,

 museums and Roman sites

-Romans in Britain: a tale of two queens
+A tale of two queens

 for published courses